LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     V = permutedims(reshape(V, dh, mha.nhead, vs[2], vs[3]), [1, 3, 2, 4])
 {% endhighlight %}

-Then we calculate the scaled dot attention for each head, combine results, and pass it through the output dense  layer:
+Then we calculate the scaled dot attention for each head, combine results and return it:
 {% highlight julia %}
     A = scaled_dot_attention(Q, K, V)
     A = permutedims(A, [1, 3, 2, 4])
     A = reshape(A, dm, size(A, 3), size(A, 4))
-    mha.denseO(A)
 end
 {% endhighlight %}